 4. Give yourself some padding to get ready.

-Sure you can usually get ready in 30 minutes flat, but you're going to be extra careful on picture day and it will probably take you longer to do hair and makeup.
+Sure, on a normal day you can usually get ready in 30 minutes flat.
+But you're going to be extra careful on picture day and it will probably take you longer than usual to do your hair and makeup.

 5. And give yourself some more padding for getting out the door.

 Being late will frustrate you as well as your photographer, who probably planned things according to the available light.
 Pad in enough time that you don't feel the need to drive aggressively to get there.

 6. Be patient.
 Your mood matters.

-7. Manage Expectations.
+7. Manage your expectations.